 Can you take vacations during the internship period?

 This is not possible.
 However, some companies offer foreign J-1 visitors some free time.

 If you still have questions about the J-1 visa, please contact one of our immigration attorneys.
-Request a free consultation and we will be happy to provide you with the information you need.
+Request a private consultation and we will be happy to provide you with the information you need.
 We speak Spanish and English.